 - Poor = 0 to 10 points

-To enter the available point values for the four columns listed above (Excellent, Satisfactory etc.), hover the mouse over any of the four grade boundary points cells that are specific to the criteria in question, a pencil icon will appear, click this and enter values for all the associated grade boundaries.
+To enter the available point values for the four columns listed above (Excellent, Satisfactory etc.), hover the mouse over any of the four grade boundary point cells that are specific to the criteria in question, a pencil icon will appear, click this and enter values for all the associated grade boundaries.

 By setting the points values for the four grade boundaries, the possible points available per criterion is automatically assigned.
 In this example, the “Excellent” grade boundary was set as 25 points, so this becomes the maximum possible points value.